Group of rescued dogs at Son Reus animal shelter awaiting adoption after removal from neglected finca.

 Visitors to Son Reus now see more supple, alert dogs than a few days earlier.
 Most are physically fit enough for adoption to begin.
 Prospective adopters are asked to inquire at the shelter about the counseling and adoption procedures.
 It is not just about taking a dog home; Son Reus places importance on responsible placement: checks of the environment, talks about care and time commitment as well as advice on further veterinary steps are part of the process.

 What does this mean for Mallorca?
-First: it is a tangible signal that problems no longer need to remain behind closed gates.
-When authorities act and local facilities receive sufficient support, animals get a real chance.
+First: it is a tangible signal that problems no longer need to remain behind closed gates; other cases, like the rescue of two severely emaciated horses in Son Gual, have similarly revealed hidden suffering that required intervention.
 For communities this also means mobilizing new people — those who adopt, foster, take in animals temporarily or provide financial support.

 A call to everyone considering a dog: adopting an animal from Son Reus means more than finding a companion.
 It means enabling a fresh start, freeing up space in the shelter for other emergencies and taking responsibility.
 Those who cannot adopt permanently can offer foster care, bring material donations or help with a one-off small donation.
 Such contributions quickly add up and change everyday life, mood and available space at the shelter.

 The story of the 50 dogs has a simple but important core: commitment works.
 People in uniform, veterinary staff, volunteers — all pulled together.
+Recent tragic incidents elsewhere, for example when 27 dogs were found dead in a transport van at Palma port, underline why vigilance and proper oversight matter.
 Now a large part of the work lies with the public.
-Son Reus is open; anyone with time, space and heart can come by and ask.
+Son Reus is open; anyone with time, space and heart can come by and ask, and local groups such as 30 Years of SOS Animal in Calvià also work to mobilize community support.
 Perhaps on entering you will hear the same chaotic orchestra of barking and paws, and perhaps you will leave later with a new, wet handprint on your heart.

 Similar News